chmutoff/esp-tank/docs/index.md

 ![img](img/car-chassis.png)

 ### 2. Battery selection
 - 12V battery.
-Usually come with a spare charger.
+Usually comes with a spare charger.
-- 18650 in series.
+- Multple 18650 in series.
 Output: 3.7V.
-- 3x 18650 in paralell.
+- Multple 18650 in paralell.
 Output 11.1V.
 Needs special charging/balancing circuit.
 Not recommended.

 When using 18650 batteries in series make sure to connect a BMS circuit and a charging circuit.
 Following parts are required for a safe 18650 assembly:
 - Charger: TP4056 (1A) or IP2312 (3A)